matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

         txHash = _suggestedSignedHash;
     }

-    // The fact there is are enough balance for the account
+    // The fact there is enough balance for the account
     // should be checked explicitly to prevent user paying for fee for a
     // transaction that wouldn't be included on Ethereum. uint256 totalRequiredBalance = _transaction.totalRequiredBalance();